Joe Francis: Girls Gone Wild: The Untold Story documentary series

 In May 2023, journalist Scaachi Koul wrote in a Huffington Post article that she was investigating former pornographic film franchise Girls Gone Wild.
 She interviewed Francis for nine hours at his Casa Aramara residency in Punta Mita, Mexico.
 On December 3, 2024, the three episode documentary series Girls Gone Wild: The Untold Story, which detailed Koul's investigation of Francis and Girls Gone Wild, became available to stream on Peacock.
-Among the things detailed in the documentary were Francis' influence, including his influence on popular culture, and sexual abuse allegations against him and Girls Gone Wild.
+Among the things detailed in the documentary were Francis's influence, including his influence on popular culture, and sexual abuse allegations against him and Girls Gone Wild.
 Francis, who was among those interviewed for the documentary, was living outside of the United States in Mexico, where Kohl interviewed him in 2022.
 In the documentary, multiple people, including one of his former cameramen, alleged that Francis had in fact engaged in sexual encounters with minors, and that some of these encounters, no matter the age, were non-consensual.
-During Francis' interview with Koul, when asked about allegations of rape against his ex partner Abbey Wilson, Francis responded that "You can’t rape your partner."
+During Francis's interview with Koul, when asked about allegations of rape against his ex partner Abbey Wilson, Francis responded that "You can’t rape your partner."